fooltowise/NeroNotes/Nero's Notes/CSU Annual Meeting 2020 Transcript.md

 Lawrence Cunningham

 Here's a final -- I think we want to make this the final question here.
-This is from Michael Gielkens from Vimco Luxembourg, who says, Constellation software has been dubbed the "Berkshire Hathaway of the software world."
+This is from Michael Gielkens from Vimco Luxembourg, who says, [[Constellation software]] has been dubbed the "[[Berkshire Hathaway]] of the software world."
 To what extent do you deem this comparison accurate?
 And what are the most important differences and similarities?

 Mark Leonard